-Invest STL, in consultation with community partners and neighborhood leaders, developed a fund to support neighborhoods that stand to be the hardest hit by the pandemic and efforts to slow its spread.
+In the spring of 2020 Invest STL, in consultation with community partners and neighborhood leaders, developed a fund to support neighborhoods that stood to be the hardest hit by the pandemic and support efforts to slow its spread.

 The fund focuses on areas that are most vulnerable to economic, social and service delivery setbacks exacerbated by COVID-19.
 Neighborhoods and areas in St. Louis County, St. Louis City and East St. Louis are being prioritized for Neighborhood Solidarity funding based on socioeconomic indicators including race and household economics.
 You can view eligible neighborhoods using the Neighborhood Solidarity Fund Focus Area Map.